Skyrmion Tubes in achiral nematic liquid crystals: Twist-bend phase under external fields

-where $K_{11}, K_{22}, K_{33}$, and $K_{24}$ are Frank's elastic constants.
-The term $K_{24}$ is a {\emph{null Lagrangian}}, it can be integrated over the domain $\mathcal{B}$ occupied by the nematic medium, without producing any contribution to the total free--energy provided that $\bm{n}$ is assigned over the boundary $\partial\mathcal{B}$.
+known as Ericksen's inequalities \cite{ericksen1966}.
+The term $K_{24}$ is a {\emph{null Lagrangian}}, it can be integrated over the domain $\mathcal{B}$ occupied by the nematic medium without producing any contribution to the total free--energy, provided that $\bm{n}$ is assigned over the boundary $\partial\mathcal{B}$.

-In \cite{Selinger2018}, it was shown that Frank's elastic free--energy density can be written as a quadratic form in four quantities $(S,T,\bm{b},\mathbf{D})$ as follows
+In \cite{Selinger2018} it was shown that Frank's elastic free--energy density can be written as a quadratic form in four quantities $(S,T,\bm{b},\mathbf{D})$ as follows

 where $S=\text{div}\bm{n}$ is a scalar called {\emph{splay}}, $T=\bm{n}\cdot\text{curl}\bm{n}$ is a pseudo-scalar named {\emph{twist}}, and $B^2=\bm{b}\cdot\bm{b}$, with the vector $\bm{b}=\bm{n}\times\text{curl}\bm{n}$ being the so-called {\emph{bend}}. $\mathbf{D}$ is a symmetric traceless tensor such that $\mathbf{D}\bm{n}=\bm{0}$.
 Accordingly, it can be given the form